Elephants Oil Painting

-This elephant painting entitled "Enchanted Elephants" is inspired to create the beauty, the graceful and rare form of the elephants.
-In this painting rythm composition, I gave the slender's intricate s-form of their noses traveling the rhythm lines pointing of recreating circle movement, giving the golden African elephant to emphasis as the focal point, balancing the yellow colors of leaves and flower.
+Five elephants of different colors of golden- beige, orange-brown, red brown, gray-blue, gray-pink with flower, orchids and vegetables.
+This elephant painting entitled "Enchanted Elephants" is inspired to create the beauty, the graceful and rare form of thedecorated elephants.
+In this rhythm painting composition, I gave the slender intricate s-form of their noses traveling the rhythm lines pointing of recreating circling movement, giving the elephants to emphasis as the focal point, balancing the yellow colors of leaves and flower.
 The mammoth elephant gives a hairy, reddish brown appearance of their ancestors from the ice age.
-The baby elephant gave their cutest look of white and black combination of an Asian elephant.
-The older elephant with the color blue gray gives the balance of the cool blue colors of the sky.
-The orange elephant gives a hot appearance and textured wood skins that gives the rhythm repeat pattern of the details.
+The baby elephant of gray-pink combination is an Asian elephant.
+The elephant with the color blue-gray gives the balance of the cool colors, the orange-brown elephant with textured skins is design with rhythm repeat pattern details.

 Elephants constitute the family Elephantidae in the mammalian order Proboscidea.
 Each of the two living genera has a single species: Loxodonta africana, the African elephant and elephas maximus, the Asian, or Indian, elephant.
 There are three living species: the African Bush Elephant, the African Forest Elephant (until recently known collectively as the African Elephant), and the Asian Elephant (also known as the Indian Elephant).
 Other species have become extinct since the last ice age, which ended about 10,000 years ago, the Mammoths being the most well-known of these.
 African elephant are the largest living land animals, although some forest-dwelling african elephants are small.
 The largest African elephants are 7.5 m (25 ft) long, including the trunk.
 They have a 1.4-m (4.5-ft) tail, stand 4m (13 ft) tall at the shoulder, and weight 7,500 kg (16,500 lb).
 The largest elephant ever recorded was shot in Angola in 1956.
 This male weighed about 12,000 kg (26,400 lb), with a shoulder height of 4.2 m (13.8 ft), a metre (3 ft 4 in) taller than the average male African elephant.
 The biggest Asian elephants are 6 m (20 ft) long with a 1.5-m (5-ft) tail, stand 3 m (10 ft.) tall at the shoulders and weight 5,000kg (11,000 lb.
 Elephants are symbols of wisdom in Asian cultures and are famed for their memory and high intelligence, where they are thought to be on par with cetaceans and hominids.
 Aristotle once said the elephant was "the beast which passeth all others in wit and mind."